tuiwidgets/tuiwidgets/doc/boxlayouts.rst

       The ``spacing`` determines the amount of blank cells betweeen layouted items.

-      It does not apply if one of the adjecent items itself is a spacer(according to :cpp:func:`bool Tui::ZLayoutItem::isSpacer() const`).
+      It does not apply if one of the adjacent items itself is a spacer (according to :cpp:func:`bool Tui::ZLayoutItem::isSpacer() const`).

    .. cpp:function:: void addWidget(ZWidget *w)